Eating Disorder Relapse is Common

 To understand relapse, we must specifically discuss what relapse is.
 From the world of addiction treatment comes the helpful concepts of lapse, relapse and collapse.

-Additional factors that may make an individual more susceptible to relapse include:
+Other factors that may make an individual more likely to relapse include:

 - Poor body image